 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Institution has few 7 training units for practical work with training equipment (skills labs) and this is good basis for a qualified practical training.
-Faculty developed g

-There is still obstacles in usage of Catalogue of the skills in education and assessment in practical training and Catalogue for internship.
+Institution has few training units for practical work with training equipment (skills labs) and this is good basis for a qualified practical training.
+Faculty developed Catalogue of the skills in education and assessment in practical training and Catalogue for internship.
 Both of them are very well organized and precisely defined.
-They are good precondition for implementing practical work on proper way.good T there is need for obligatory introduction through legal documentation all e documents on each department (Regulation on evaluation etc..)
+They are good precondition for implementing practical work on a proper way.
+There is need for obligatory introduction through legal documentation all these documents on each department (Regulation on evaluation etc..)

-Recommendations for improvement:

-Practical training as the basis of clinical medical nursing education should be integrated into the quality control measures of the faculty and as an important part of examination.
+Practical training as the basis of nursing education should be integrated into the quality control measures of the faculty and as an important part of examination.
 Internal regulation have to give the background for this measure.

 Indicator 4.3 Conditions of Admission